 |Compatibility||Can convert to other standards like HDMI and VGAs.||VGA to DVI and VGA to HDMI converters available.|

-edit Quality of the signal
+Quality of the signal

-edit Mechanism of operation
+Mechanism of operation

 From a user's point of view, both connectors work in the same way: devices have female ports and the connector cables have male endpoints.
-The signal is transmitted from the source device via the port to the connector cable and the desitnation, which is a display device.
+The signal is transmitted from the source device via the port to the connector cable and the destination, which is a display device.

 VGA connectors transmit analog signals.
 The digital video signal received from the source is converted to analog to be transmitted via the cable.
 If the display device is an old CRT (Cathode Ray Tube) monitor, it accepts an analog signal.
 However, most display devices are now digital; so they convert the VGA connector's analog signal back to digital.
-This converstion from digital to analog and back results in a degadation of video quality for VGA connectors.
+This conversion from digital to analog and back results in a degradation of video quality for VGA connectors.